Corey Bailey

 time that you need to be aware of.
 Different types of epoxy have different set and

-cure times.
-If the record is broken but hasn't separated or just cracked, glue on
+If the record is broken but hasn't separated or just cracked, glue on the outer edge

-crayon doesn't matter however, the lighter colors are easier to see what you're
+matter however, the lighter colors are easier to see what you're doing but they

-melt the crayon depending on the repair.
-Sometimes, I will melt the crayon and
+tend to show the repair effort.
+Sometimes, I will melt the crayon and work with a

 When satisfied with the crayon application, I will use a hair dryer or heat gun and